sjtalkar/DP-100AzureSupervisedUnsupervisedDatabricksAndSpark/DataBricksOnAzure.md

 - Better Accuracy
 - Better for categorical independent variables
 - Handles feature collinearity better
 - They are not sensitive to outliers or the variance in the data.
-T
+- One hot encoding is inefficient for tree based algorithms.
+For categorical variables it is better to use Label encoding.
+But the danger in this is that:
+     If categorical data is not truly  ordinal the tree will end up making splits that do not make sense, because the model will interpret these numbers as ranked